 Registration and COVID-19 Updates (1/5/22)

-UMTYMP: Registration should be complete; please email email@example.com if you have any followup questions.
-Most UMTYMP courses are back in person.
+UMTYMP: Most UMTYMP courses are back in person.
 We're running a limited number of online sections which will follow the same basic structure as our 2020-21 online courses; read this page for more details.
 We'll open registration for spring semester classes was emailed to families on December 15th; let us know if you have any questions.

 Look here for quick links for UMTYMP students and families.
 Current students can use the portal to find links to course websites and other information.
 Prospective students and families can read more about UMTYMP or how to join us.
 Please keep in mind that COVID-19 is causing many changes in our qualifying exam process, so the schedule and some of the information on our How to Join UMTYMP page will not apply this year (See the "COVID-19 Update" above.)

 Interested in math?
 Want to learn more?
 MathCEP has a program for you!

 We do everything from short, one-time events to show students how awesome math is, all the way to UMTYMP, a five-year premiere program which lets you take your mathematics classes at the University of Minnesota.
 Check out our academic year and summer programs!

 MathCEP's programs for teachers vary each year according to funding and interest.
 Check our website for updates, or email firstname.lastname@example.org if you'd like to be included on our mailing list for information about upcoming programs.

 In 2020 there has been a particular emphasis on meeting with K12 teachers to talk about their needs in this new and unexpected era of online teaching, facilitating the exchange of ideas between teachers, and discussing what resources the University can provide, including video textbooks for Algebra and Trigonometry.